What Is Just Compensation in Eminent Domain Cases?

 The income approach is appropriate for income-producing properties.
 This method determines present value based on projected future income.
 To use the income approach, it's important to first understand the accurate net operating income of the property.
 Net operating income is calculated by taking the rental income and subtracting the "vacancy factor" (percentage of available units that are vacant or unoccupied) and annual operating expenses (such as property taxes, utilities, management costs).
 Thereafter, a capitalization rate multiplier is applied to the net income to determine a value.

 The final valuation method—used if the other two are not appropriate or accurate—is the cost approach.
 If a property contains a "specialty" structure (a building designed for a highly specific purpose) that is so truly unique that the only way to replace it would be to reproduce it, then the cost approach is appropriate.
-Under this approach, the value of the land is determined, as if the property was vacant.
+Under this approach, the value of the land is determined as if the property were vacant.
 Next, the cost of replacing or duplicating any existing structures on the land is calculated.
 The structures' loss in value due to depreciation is determined, and this amount is subtracted from the estimated cost of replacement.
 Finally, the estimated land value is added to the depreciated value of the structures to reach the total property value.

 Speak with a Lawyer About Just Compensation